 The illustrated step-by-step building manual is in Swedish only, but it is available online in English: it covers all steps in detail and will guide first-time builders through the project.

 Plans, Jehu - 96 EUR

 When Jehu was designed in 1997 it was as a very fast kayak for competition, training and light touring, without any regards for rules and classes.
 Lately, I have had a number of requests to draw a version that conforms to the Danish touring class of kayaks, that has a similar agenda but demands a wider hull for more stability.
 Some have also asked about the American touring class and the coming European rules for kayaks used in multisport events.

 These three rules systems, though not identical, have enough specifications in common to allow designing a version of Jehu to suit them all.
 The difference is mainly the length, but this is easily customized when building, by just altering the distance between molds.

 So a new Jehu was born.
 The main dimensions are the same, but the waterline beam is increased from 40 to 44 cm and the draft adjusted from 11 to 8,5 cm (to maintain the displacement).
 The deck in front of the cockpit is raised 1,5 cm (requested by those used to competition paddling) and to keep the visual balance the stem was raised the same.
 The volume in the stems are reduced slightly and the sheer is a little narrower in front of the cockpit to allow for a closer stroke.

-Much to my surprice I managed to tweak the wider hull to almost the same speed potential as the older (the hydrodynamical calculations indicate a loss of just 0,5% at approx 6 knots), and is of course more stable, which means that a lot more paddlers will be able to use the speed potential.
+Much to my surprise I managed to tweak the wider hull to almost the same speed potential as the older (the hydrodynamical calculations indicate a loss of just 0,5% at approx 6 knots) and is of course, more stable, which means that a lot more paddlers will be able to use the speed potential.